indygreg/PyOxidizer/docs/config_api.rst

    An example value would be ``import mymodule; mymodule.main()``.

+``run_file`` (string)
+   Will cause the interpreter to evaluate a file at the specified filename.

+   The filename is resolved at run-time using whatever mechanisms the Python interpreter applies. i.e. this is little different from running ``python <path>``.

 ``run_module`` (string)
    The Python interpreter will load a Python module with this value's name as the ``__main__`` module and then execute that module.